 A wide variety of students excel in our developmental program.
 We look for a broad range of students who reflect the social, economic and racial diversity of Los Angeles.
 Gender balance is also important at each grade level.
 We look for curious children who are eager to learn and have different emerging interests and talents.
 Because our kindergarten program is lively and engaging, with many transitions, we look for children with the emotional maturity to thrive in that environment.

-We offer Elementary School tours from September through January as part of the application process.
+We offer virtual Elementary School tours from October 2020 through January 2021 as part of the application process.
 Please visit the Applying to Crossroads page for more specific information.
 Please note that the processes for kindergarten and grades 1-5 are slightly different, so make sure that you select the right choice from the drop-down menu to access your specific application steps.

 As a developmental school, we feel that a test given almost a full year prior to the start of kindergarten does not always accurately predict a child’s level of readiness.
 Instead, we rely upon in-depth discussions with parent/guardians, preschool heads and teachers.
 The information we receive from these conversations allows us to determine if a child is a match for Crossroads.

 Applicants to grades 1-5 must participate in a Student Visit.
 More details will be outlined in the application steps in Ravenna.

 No. Crossroads prides itself on a deep, mission-driven evaluation process that supports our philosophy and core commitments.
 Current parents and Trustees are not involved with the admission process whatsoever; an applicant’s relationship with them has no influence on admission decisions.
 Additionally, the Office of Admission and Financial Aid does not accept letters of recommendation from family friends or professional colleagues.
 Please see our policy below for more info: